jburzynski/TypeGenDocs/source/cli.rst

 .. container:: Note

-    Due to how Package Manager Console works in Visual Studio, you may need to **restart Visual Studio** before you can start using TypeGen in the Package Manager Console
+    You may need to **restart Visual Studio** before you can start using TypeGen in the Package Manager Console

 .. container:: Note